Prayer Spaces

 Prayer space enables children, of all faiths and none, to explore these life questions, spirituality and faith in a safe, creative and interactive way.

-Taking a broadly Christian perspective as a starting point, prayer spaces give children and young people an opportunity to develop skills of personal reflection and to explore prayer in an open, inclusive and safe environment.
+Taking a broadly Christian perspective as a starting point, prayer spaces gives our children an opportunity to develop skills of personal reflection and to explore prayer in an open, inclusive and safe environment.

 The approach does not proselytise and purposely allows pupils to make their own meaning and to draw their own conclusions.